Did your ancestor leave their home behind for a new life? Here's how to discover their incredible immigration story.

-In genealogy, it's always best practice to start with what you know and move backward.
-Some of the best emigration discoveries come from finding your ancestor's parent's information in the records, the census, for example.
-But when working with travel records, it's important to have a clearly defined timeline created for your ancestor so that you can dive into the records more easily and narrow your search.
+In family history, it's always best practice to start with what you know and trace back from there.
+Some of the best migration discoveries come from finding your ancestor's parent's information in records.
+When working with travel records, it's important to have a clearly defined timeline created for your ancestor so that you can dive into your research right from start.

 Having an approximate date range of when your ancestor emigrated is key to starting your research so that you can narrow where to look.

-It's also important to have a clear understanding of the location(s) of your immigrant ancestor because having your ancestor's location can help you narrow down your search since the naturalisation process may have occurred over multiple courts and locations.
+It's also important to have a clear understanding of where your immigrant ancestor went.
+It will help you narrow things down in cases where the naturalization process may have occurred over multiple courts and locations.

-A great place to start before you dive headfirst into the records is to do a search around your house for clues that might point you in the right direction.
-Look for family bibles, heirlooms from another country, postcards, journals, books with inscriptions written in them, photographs, etc. Don't leave any stone unturned, you never know what may be the key to uncovering vital migration details about your ancestors.
+Search your house for clues that might tell you more about your family's travels.
+Look for family bibles, heirlooms from another country, postcards, journals, books with inscriptions written in them, photos, or old passports.
+Don't leave any stone unturned, you never know what may be the key to unlocking vital migration details.

-Narrowing dates can be a little bit more complex, so it's best to use the census records as a starting point.
-As with all records, keep in mind that some of the data might not be 100% accurate as the census data was collected verbally from the head of household and wasn't fact-checked by the enumerators.
+As with all records, keep in mind that some of the details might be worth taking with a pinch of salt.
+Historical census information was collected verbally from the head of household and wasn't fact-checked by the enumerators.